-Report card grades are based on each grading period and are not cumulative.
+End of marking period grades are based on each grading period and are not cumulative.
 It is necessary to obtain a passing grade each report period to be guaranteed a passing final grade for the subject.
-Simply accumulating grades during the first semester or first few grading periods in order to expect a passing grade on the basis of final grade average is not a proper approach to your education.
+Simply accumulating grades during the first semester or first few grading periods in order to expect a passing grade on the basis of final grade average is not a proper approach to an education.

-Incomplete grades must be made up within ten school days after the current grading period.
-Exceptions will be determined by the teacher and approved by administration.
-If incomplete work is not completed within the designated time, a “zero” will be assigned to incomplete assignments and the final grade will be averaged.
-It is the responsibility of the student/parent (guardian) to see that his/her work is made up to comply with the above requirements.
+Incomplete grades must be made up within ten (10) school days after the current grading period (no Incompletes will be issued for the 4th Marking Period).
+Exceptions will be approved by administration.
+If incomplete work is not completed within the designated time, a “failing grade” will be assigned to the incomplete assignments and the final grade will be averaged.
+It is the responsibility of the student to make arrangements with the teacher and to see that his/her work is made up to comply with the above requirements.

 The following formula is used to determine GPA:

 (Letter Grade) * (Course Unit) * (Academic Weight) = Quality Points

 Teachers will inform parents by written notice concerning a student’s progress or impending failure.
 These notices are to be sent during the fifth week of the nine-week grading period.HONOR ROLL